tensorflow/docs/site/en/api_docs/python/tf/keras/callbacks/RemoteMonitor.md

 Events are sent to `root + '/publish/epoch/end/'` by default.
 Calls are HTTP POST, with a `data` argument which is a JSON-encoded dictionary of event data.
-If send_as_json is set to True, the content type of the request will be application/json.
-Otherwise the serialized JSON will be sent within a form.

 #### Arguments:

 * <b>`root`</b>: String; root url of the target server.
 * <b>`path`</b>: String; path relative to `root` to which the events will be sent.
 * <b>`field`</b>: String; JSON field under which the data will be stored.
-        The field is used only if the payload is sent within a form (i.e. send_as_json is set to False).
 * <b>`headers`</b>: Dictionary; optional custom HTTP headers.
-* <b>`send_as_json`</b>: Boolean; whether the request should be sent as application/json.

 ## Methods